railroadmedia/railcontent/docs/README-API-Content.md

 The content related links are: links with the parent, content childrens, content fields, content datum, links with the permissions, content comments, replies and assignation and links with the playlists.

+Only users with 'delete.content' ability can delete contents.

 ### Request Example